At the British Society for Immunology, we aim to provide reliable, evidence-based information on vaccinations to everyone.

 The guide explains how vaccines work, answers common questions about vaccinations as well as providing up-to-date information on the vaccines available for adults over 65 in the UK.

-This guide was written in November 2022 and is accurate at the time of publishing.
+This guide was updated in September 2023 and is accurate at the time of publishing.
 Information will be updated as it becomes available.
 It was created in collaboration with the CARINA network and sponsored by the UK SPINE Knowledge Exchange Network.

 The full reference list for the guide can be found here.